Devatrixz/Emancipated-Checker/README.md

 # Emancipated Checker

-BU ÜRÜN GELİŞTİRİLME AŞAMASINDADIR!
+THIS APPLİCATION IS CURRENTLY DEVELOPİNG....

-Emancipated Checker, çeşitli teknolojik kavramlar üzerinde analiz ve doğrulama işlemleri gerçekleştiren bir panel aracıdır.
-Bu uygulama, farklı teknolojik alanlarda kullanıcıların ihtiyaç duyabileceği çeşitli işlevleri bir araya getirerek kullanıcıların işlerini kolaylaştırmayı hedefler.
+Emancipated Checker is a panel tool that performs analysis and validation processes on various technological concepts.
+This application aims to bring together various functions that users may need in different technological areas to facilitate their work.

-## Özellikler
+## Features

-Emancipated Checker şu özellikleri sunar:
+Emancipated Checker offers the following features:

-### MERNIS Doğrulama
+### MERNIS Validation
-- MERNIS (Merkezi Nüfus İdaresi) doğrulama servisini kullanarak kişilerin kimlik bilgilerini doğrular.
+- Validates individuals' identity information using the MERNIS (Central Population Administration) validation service.

-### Sorgu ve Method Kontrolü
+### Query and Method Control
-- C# ve JavaScript gibi programlama dillerinde kullanılan sorgu ve methodları kontrol eder.
+- Controls queries and methods used in programming languages ​​such as C# and JavaScript.

-### DNS Sorgusu
+### DNS Query
-- Belirtilen bir alan adının DNS (Domain Name System) kayıtlarını sorgular ve sonuçları gösterir.
+- Queries and displays the DNS (Domain Name System) records of a specified domain name.

-### Hack Kontrolü
+### Hack Control
-- Kullanıcıların güvenlik açısından risk taşıyan parolaları kontrol eder ve uyarı verir.
+- Checks for passwords that pose security risks for users and provides warnings.

-### Veritabanı İşlemleri
+### Database Operations
-- Veritabanı işlemleri için gerekli olan bağlantı ve sorguları gerçekleştirir.
+- Performs necessary connections and queries for database operations.

-### Localhost Bağlantısı
+### Localhost Connection
-- Localhost üzerinde çalışan uygulamaları kontrol eder ve bağlantı durumunu raporlar.
+- Checks applications running on localhost and reports connection status.

-### Netstat Etkin Bağlantılar
+### Netstat Active Connections
-- `netstat` komutuyla sistemdeki etkin bağlantıları listeler ve detaylı bilgi sunar.
+- Lists active connections on the system using the `netstat` command and provides detailed information.

-## Ürün Anahtarları ve Fiyatlar
+## Product Keys and Prices

-- **Lamer:** 10 ₺
+- **Lamer:** $10
-- **Beginner:** 25 ₺
+- **Beginner:** $25
-- **H4CK€R:** 40 ₺
+- **H4C€R:** $40
-- **AIO (All-in-one):** 500 ₺
+- **AIO (All-in-one):** $500

-## Abonelik İçerikleri
+## Subscription Contents

-### AIO (All-in-one) Versiyonu
+### AIO (All-in-one) Version
-- Emancipated Enviroment
+- Emancipated Environment
 - Emancipated Source
 - Emancipated Generators
 - Emancipated Tools
 - Emancipated Core

-### Hacker Versiyonu
+### Hacker Version
-- Emancipated Enviroment
+- Emancipated Environment
 - Emancipated Tools
 - Emancipated Core

-### Beginner Versiyonu
+### Beginner Version
-- Emancipated Enviroment Basic
+- Emancipated Environment Basic

-### Lamer Versiyonu
+### Lamer Version
-Hiçbir içerik bulunmaz.
+No content available.

-## Özgürlük Bildirgesi
+## Freedom Declaration

-Emancipated Checker, her türlü teknolojik analiz ve doğrulama işlemleri için özgürce kullanılabilir.
-Kullanıcılar, uygulamanın sunduğu tüm özellikleri istedikleri şekilde kullanabilirler.
+Emancipated Checker can be freely used for all kinds of technological analysis and validation processes.
+Users can use all the features provided by the application as they wish.

-Ancak, kullanıcılar uygulamayı kullanırken yasal sınırlamaları göz önünde bulundurmalıdır.
-Uygulama geliştiricisi, kullanıcıların uygulamanın kullanımı sırasında yasalara uymakla yükümlü olduklarını hatırlatır.
+However, users should consider legal limitations when using the application.
+The application developer reminds users that they are responsible for complying with the laws while using the application.

-Emancipated Checker'ı kullanarak, kullanıcılar yukarıdaki özgürlük bildirgesini kabul etmiş sayılırlar ve uygulamanın kullanımıyla ilgili olarak bu bildirgeye uymakla yükümlüdürler.
+By using Emancipated Checker, users are deemed to have accepted the freedom declaration above and are obliged to comply with this declaration regarding the use of the application.

-Eğer özgürlük ile ilgili herhangi bir sorunuz veya geri bildiriminiz varsa, lütfen bize ulaşın.
+If you have any questions or feedback regarding freedom, please contact us.